The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of women and families in

-- Friday 28 February 2020, 4pm: application submission deadline.
-No late submissions will be accepted.
+- Friday 28 February, 4pm: online application form closes — late submissions cannot be accepted.

-- June/early July: members will visit the six finalist organisations (one membership site visit per organisation) to learn more about them and their proposed project.
+- June/early July: a membership site visit to each of the six finalist organisations to learn more about their organisation and their proposed project or program seeking funding.

-What do I need to do if my application is successful?
+What do I do if my organisation is awarded a grant?

-If your organisation is awarded funding at the Melbourne Women’s Fund members’ Awards Evening, the Lord Mayor’s Charitable Foundation (LMCF) will prepare a Grant Agreement and Letter of Offer which you must sign and return before you can receive your funds.
+If your organisation is awarded funding at the Melbourne Women’s Fund members’ Awards Evening, the Lord Mayor’s Charitable Foundation (LMCF) will prepare a Grant Agreement and Letter of Offer to sign and return before you can receive your funds.
 LMCF will issue your funding in September.

 What are the funding conditions?

 - Acknowledgement of ‘Melbourne Women’s Fund, a giving circle of the Lord Mayor’s Charitable Foundation’ in your organisation’s publications, promotional materials and media releases, in print and online.

 Is there a Grants Evaluation process?